-Although some women feel that they are ready to engage in sexual activities again shortly after giving birth and before the usual 6-week healing period, know that you should still wait for 2 weeks post-delivery before having full penetration sex, as there may still be risk of infection, or aggravating any wounds that may not have completely healed.
+Although some women feel that they are ready to engage in sexual activities again shortly after giving birth and before the usual 6-week healing period, know that you should still wait for 2 weeks post-delivery before having full penetration sex, as there may still be a risk of infection, or aggravating any wounds that may not have completely healed.

-Also, oral sex done on you (or cunnilingus) should be put off during the first few months as it could introduce infection into the vagina and uterus.
+Also, oral sex is done on you (or cunnilingus) should be put off during the first few months as it could introduce infection into the vagina and uterus.

 If you experience any burning sensation after sex, you can apply some ice wrapped in a small towel to the area to ease the pain.
 But if the pain persists and sexual intercourse continues to be painful, bring this up with your health care provider.